nagyist/OLMoE.swift/aws-lambda/README.md

-# AWS Lambda to enable logging to S3
+# AWS Lambda to Enable Logging to S3

+An AWS Lambda function to facilitate logging and storing chat traces in an S3 bucket, with support for Apple App Attestation to ensure secure and legitimate access.

+## Table of Contents

 - [Requirements](#requirements)
 - [Setup](#setup)